 For even if I made you grieve with my letter, I do not regret it - though I did regret it, for I see that that letter grieved you, though only for a while.
 As it is, I rejoice, not because you were grieved, but because you were grieved into repenting.
 For you felt a godly grief, so that you suffered no loss through us.
 For godly grief produces a repentance that leads to salvation without regret, whereas worldly grief produces death.
 (2 Corinthians 7:8-10).

 Those who know me or are regular readers here know of the years I have spent pursuing Hillsong Church and its leaders over their relentless failure to preach the core salvation doctrine of repentance.
-Not only is this doctrine historically recognized as the necessary correlating partner to saving faith, it is also a core element of Hillsong Church's very own doctrine statement (which is somewhat difficult to find, although this may be due to my severe lack of nerd capabilities).
+Not only is this doctrine historically recognized as the necessary corresponding reality of true saving faith, it is also a core element of Hillsong Church's very own doctrine statement (which is somewhat difficult to find, although this may be due to my severe lack of nerd capabilities).
 To quote from their "What We Believe" page:

 We believe that in order to receive forgiveness and the 'new birth' we must repent of our sins, believe in the Lord Jesus Christ, and submit to His will for our lives.